 All police officers are graduates of a police training academy conducted or sanctioned by the Massachusetts State Police or the Municipal Police Training Committee (MPTC).
-In addition to their basic training, officers receive annual in-service training in a wide variety of topics such as: domestic violence, criminal law and procedure, crime prevention, prevention, and investigation of sexual assault, first aid/CPR/AED, and community policing.
-Personnel are also sent to select external training, applicable online training/webinars, and attend regular roll-call information sessions.
+In addition to their basic training, officers receive annual in-service training in various topics such as domestic violence, criminal law and procedure, crime prevention, prevention and investigation of sexual assault, first aid/CPR/AED, and community policing.
+Personnel are also sent to select external training and applicable online training/webinars and attend regular roll-call information sessions.
 All armed personnel qualify annually in the use of firearms and perform a practical application of active shooter training.
 All officers are trained as First Responders in the Commonwealth of Massachusetts.

-Some of the primary functions of the Department are responding to incident calls; responding to disturbances; providing escorts; taking reports of missing and stolen property; responding to alarms; investigating trespassers or unwanted guests; and maintaining security and control over the seven campus parking lots.
-In addition to these activities, officers present safety and security information at community meetings, make presentations at student and parent orientations, teach Rape Aggression Defense (RAD) classes, initiate informal contact with students, faculty and staff while performing bike and foot patrols.
+Some of the primary functions of the Department are responding to incident calls, responding to disturbances, providing escorts, taking reports of missing and stolen property, responding to alarms, investigating trespassers or unwanted guests, and maintaining security and control over the seven campus parking lots.
+In addition to these activities, officers present safety and security information at community meetings, make presentations at student and parent orientations, teach Rape Aggression Defense (RAD) classes, and initiate informal contact with students, faculty, and staff while performing bike and foot patrols.
 Officers are committed to keeping the Wentworth community safe and secure.

-The Wentworth Police Department are members of Wentworth's Critical Incident Response Team (CIRT) and the Behavioral Intervention Team (BIT).
+The Wentworth Police Department is a member of Wentworth's Critical Incident Response Team (CIRT) and the Behavioral Intervention Team (BIT).

 The Wentworth Police Department operates a twenty-four-hour Communications Center at the 610 Huntington Avenue facility.
-In addition to answering telephone calls and walk-in requests for public safety services, the Wentworth Police Communications Specialists are responsible for the monitoring of all emergency alarms and visual scrutiny of campus activity captured and recorded by a system of video cameras covering most of the campus area.
-There are 4 employees who are designated as Communications Specialists.
+In addition to answering telephone calls and walk-in requests for public safety services, the Wentworth Police Communications Specialists are responsible for monitoring all emergency alarms and visual scrutiny of campus activity captured and recorded by a system of video cameras covering most of the campus area.
+Four employees are designated as Communications Specialists.

-In addition to the sworn personnel and Communications Specialists, there are two employees who are designated as Community Service Officers.
-Their responsibilities vary daily depending on the ever-changing Department needs and the requests for assistance from the Wentworth community.
-Their duties may include roving foot patrol or stationary posts, responding to building alarms, assisting with campus-wide locking, and unlocking of buildings and classrooms and the enforcement of parking regulations.
+In addition to the sworn personnel and Communications Specialists, one employee is designated as a Public Safety Ambassador.
+Their responsibilities vary daily depending on the ever-changing Departmental needs and the requests for assistance from the Wentworth community.
+Their duties may include roving foot patrol or stationary posts, responding to building alarms, assisting with campus-wide locking and unlocking of buildings and classrooms, and enforcing parking regulations.